project-janus-3/company-connector/index.md

 [~/nextjs-application-template]->
 ```

+Do not worry about the Typescript version warning, ESLint is running.
 ESLint should run without generating any errors.

 It's significantly easier to do development with ESLint integrated directly into your IDE (such as VSCode).